iammrgenie/hhe_ppml/README.md

 ## Running
 In the terminal, `cd` into the project's directory, then run
-- `cmake -S . -B build`
+- `cmake -S . -B build -DCMAKE_PREFIX_PATH=libs/seal`
 - `cmake --build build`
 - Then, run the produced executables in `./build`.
-For example, the result of running `./build/simple_hhe` can be something like in the figure below
+For example running `./build/simple_hhe` will produce something similar to the figure below
 ![one_party_hhe](./images/one_party_hhe_run.png)